-Kindergarten and pre-kindergarten assistant teacher programs are defined in that comply with Mississippi Kindergarten Guidelines and the Mississippi Pre-Kindergarten Curriculum, Mississippi Elementary School Assistant Teacher Program Regulations, and Mississippi Reading Improvement Program Regulations approved by the State Board of Education and published by the Mississippi Department of Education.
+Kindergarten and assistant teacher programs that comply with Mississippi Kindergarten Guidelines, Mississippi Elementary School Assistant Teacher Program Regulations, and Mississippi Reading Improvement Program Regulations approved by the State Board of Education and published by the Mississippi Department of Education.
 (See also kindergarten and pre-kindergarten.)